Fifth Harmony Accused Of ‘Lying’ & ‘Falling Apart’ Without Camila Cabello As Dinah Jane Is Carried Away On A Stretcher From Canceled Gig

 The source then went on to claim that “someone from the dressing room asked for paramedics who put Dinah on a stretcher.”
 Dinah was reportedly then checked over by an EMT who decided that it was best for the pop star not to head out with her Fifth Harmony bandmates to perform at the NHL All-Star game in Los Angeles, after which the 5H girls suddenly opted to cancel their All-Star performance and left the venue.

-Fifth Harmony have yet to comment on TMZ’s report, though Billboard also reported shortly before 5H were expected to take to the stage at the NHL All-Star game that the girls would not be performing the U.S. National Anthem after all, citing “illness” as the reason for their sudden cancelation.
+Fifth Harmony have yet to comment on TMZ’s report, though Billboard also reported shortly before 5H were expected to take to the stage at the NHL All-Star game that the girls would not be performing the U.S. National Anthem after all, citing “illness” as the reason for their sudden cancellation.

 According to the site, the 5H girls decided to cancel their much-anticipated performance as a foursome “due to illness,” but did not offer up any further explanation or reasoning behind the canceled performance, similarly to Fifth Harmony’s canceled tour dates last year for which fans were not given an explanation.